Ann Veronica Janssens | Online

 which are at times delirious or vertiginous, and lead to the loss of control or landmarks, generating a sentiment of visual, physical, temporal or psychological fragility.

-This Online Viewing Room offers a closer look at more than 30 years of collaboration between Ann Veronica Janssens and Micheline Szwajcer.
+This Online exhibition offers a closer look at more than 30 years of collaboration between Ann Veronica Janssens and Micheline Szwajcer.

 Making the Invisible Visible

 Fragments from a conversation between Ann Veronica Janssens and Margot Heller of South London Gallery

 MH: You have used light in your work in all sorts of ways over the years, to wonderful poetic effect, but exploring the ways in which we perceive things is an even stronger thread throughout your practice.
 Is it fair to say that perception is the single most important subject of your work?

 AVJ: That’s correct because my work is about perception, and light is just one of several media through which I explore that process.
 Light is amongst my most useful tools but not the only component of my work, and this links to my investigation into perception which, in turn, relates to another reality – my reality.
 This questioning of the act of perception connects back to one’s own condition, to movement and the transitory nature of any given set of conditions and phenomena.

 MH: It’s true that more or less all your works heighten self-awareness in the viewer, prompting an exaggerated consciousness of their own position in relation to the works and of the experience of viewing them, of being an active observer.

 AVJ: Exactly, and an awareness not only of their position but of its temporary nature, or in other words, of movement.

 MH: Colour is so important in the Gaufrettes, but also in the Glittersseries and many other of your works.
 Can you say something about the role of colour in your work?